espsrc/reproducible_workflow_test/airflow/README.md

 ## Visualize workflows

 Score: 5
-Comments: It comes with built-in functionality to plot the workflow to be executed.
+Comments: It comes with *great* built-in functionality to plot the workflow to be executed.

 ## Interoperability